 What Is the Havening Technique?

-Ronald discovered that when you repeatedly touch certain parts of the body, pairing it with specific eye movements and visualizations, it produces massive amounts of delta brainwaves in the brain.
+Ronald discovered that when you repeatedly touch certain parts of the body, pairing them with specific eye movements and visualizations, it produces massive amounts of delta brainwaves in the brain.
 As a result, you feel calm, relaxed, and less stressed.

 His work is now known as psychosensory therapy — alternative therapy for reducing anxiety and stress associated with traumatic memories.